 Life seems to get a little too hectic at times and we just need to slow down and let our bodies recharge.
 I was running on empty and had nothing else to give, I couldn’t think straight and I flipped out.
-I got to a point where my anxiety was so bad that I knew I need to find a counselor to help me through it.
-In times like this, I find it’s easier to talk to a complete stranger rather than someone you know who may have a biased opinion on things.
+I got to a point where my anxiety was so bad that I knew I need to find a counsellor to help me through it.
+In times like this, I find it easier to talk to a complete stranger than someone I know who may have a biased opinion.

 I took 2 weeks off work to let my mind rest and my body recharge.
 No computer, no gym, just relaxation.
-Karina and I took off for the weekend to Wollombi (lower Hunter Valley) so we could escape the noisy city life and be immersed in nature.
+Karina and I took off for the weekend to a farm stay in Wollombi (lower Hunter Valley) so we could escape the noisy city life and be immersed in nature.

 We arrived around 6:45 pm on Friday night, a little later than I had hoped as it would have been nice to arrive while it was still daylight.
 With no street lights in the area, it was literally pitch black, thankfully our host Natalie left the front lights on for us so we could see what we were doing whilst unpacking the car.

 I was so excited to see the place had an open fireplace, however, 10 mins after firing it up the smoke got way too hectic and consumed the lounge room, so out goes the fire, and on goes the heater.

 The farmhouse cottage is called Byora and is a lovely little cottage set on 15 lush acres with cows that are free to roam and even a creek with fish in it.

 Book your stay at Byora through Airbnb.
 Just a heads up, as an Airbnb Associate, I earn (at no extra cost to you) when you book through this link.